 The serial control port is used to serially write and read data to/from the device.
 This serial port can operate up to a 11MHz rate or 1/2 the maximum master clock rate of the device, MCLK (whichever is lower).
 MCLK must be running during programming.
 This port is used to program and to read all internal registers.
 The first 8 bits always represent the address followed immediately by the 8 data bits for that register.
 The two LSBs of address are don't care, but reserved for future expansion.
-The serial transfers are accomplished through the serial data pin (SD), SD is a bidirectional serial data bus.
-Chip Select (CS), and Read/Write (R/W) are also required as handshake signals for this port.
+The serial transfers are accomplished through the serial data pin (SD).
+SD is a bidirectional serial data bus.
+Chip Select (\overline{CS}), and Read/Write (R/W) are also required as handshake signals for this port.
 The clock used in conjunction with the address and data on SD is SCLK.
-This clock is provided by the external source and it is an input to the HFA3860.
-The timing relationships of these signals are illustrated in Figures 2 and 3. $R/\overline{W}$ is high when data is to be read, and low when it is to be written.
-CS is an asynchronous reset to the state machine.
-CS must be active (low) during the entire data transfer cycle. $\overline{CS}$ selects the serial control port device only.
+This clock is provided by the external source and it is an input to the HFA3860B.
+The timing relationships of these signals are illustrated in Figures 2 and 3.
+R/W is high when data is to be read, and low when it is to be written. \overline{CS} is an asynchronous reset to the state machine. $\overline{\text{CS}}$ must be active (low) during the entire data transfer cycle.
+CS selects the serial control port device only.
 The serial control port operates asynchronously from the TX and RX ports and it can accomplish data transfers independent of the activity at the other digital or analog ports.

-The HFA3860 has 32 internal registers that can be accessed through the control port.
+The HFA3860B has 34 internal registers that can be configured through the control port.
 These registers are listed in the Configuration and Control Internal Register table.
 Table 1 lists the configuration register number, a brief name describing the register, and the HEX address to access each of the registers.
 The type indicates whether the corresponding register is Read only (R) or Read/Write (R/W).
 Some registers are two bytes wide as indicated on the table (high and low bytes).
+To fully program the HFA3860B registers requires two writes of registers CR16 and CR17.
+This shadow register scheme extends the register compliment by two registers from 32 to 34 without requiring an additional address bit.